sid-betalol/question-answering-papers/README.md

 ---|---|---|
 5 | 56.4| 68.2|

-I'll be training this more to improve the results and will update it soon.

 ### 2. [Bidirectional Attention Flow (BiDAF)](https://arxiv.org/abs/1611.01603)
 Next, we move onto a bit more complex paper.
 This paper improves the results obtained by the previous paper.
 The model implemented here unlike previous ones is a multi-stage hierarchical architecture that represents the *context* and *query* at multiple levels of granularity.
 This paper also involves recurrence as it extensively uses LSTMs and a *memory-less* attention mechanism which is bi-directional in nature.
 This notebook discusses in detail about some important NLP techniques like __character embeddings__, __highway networks__ among others.
 Results on dev set: